ambroseled/SnoGo-SnowSports-Tracker/README.md

   - Follow the instructions, clicking next and leaving everything as default

 ## Usage
-- Refer to `User Manual.pdf` for specific details on application usage
+- Refer to the `User Manual.pdf` file for specific details on application usage